carltonstith/coronavirus-tracker/README.md

 ## Back-End Development server
 From root, run `nodemon` for a backend server.
 Navigate to `localhost:3000/` for the API endpoints.

+## Terminal
+Open 3 tabs in your terminal.

+* Tab 1: from the project root, type `nodemon`
+* Tab 2: Use this to run mongodb.
+** Type `mongo` to start the shell from the folder within your system root folder.
+Type `cd /` to navigative to your root folder location of MongoDB on your system, for instance).
+** `show dbs` : Show databases
+** `use coronavirus-tracker` : Use your project database ** `show collections` : Show the database tables
+* Tab 3: Run the client folder.
+Type `ng serve` for a dev server.

 ## Front-End Development server
 From the client folder, run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.